ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 Also includes some works from [@images_ai](https://twitter.com/images_ai).*
 {: style="text-align: center; margin: 1.5em"}

+First things first: VQGAN stands for Vector Quantized Generative Adversarial Network, while CLIP stands for Contrastive Image-Language Pretraining.
+Whenever we say CLIP-VQGAN, we refer to the interaction between the two networks.

 In essence, the way they work is that VQGAN generates the images, while CLIP judges how well the image matches our text prompt.
 This interaction guide our generator to produce more *accurate* images: